Sotheby's is auctioning off pieces of hip hop's legacy: What does it matter?

 The idea that classic hip hop culture could be significant to Sotheby's seems somewhat ironic.
 Back when rappers were wearing these now-auctionable items, those who valued Sotheby's as arbiters of taste would likely have dismissed hip hop in the same breath.

-When hip hop was a young, revolutionary New York subculture, many Americans were scared of it -- they were worried it was going to ruin the young generation.
+When hip hop was a new, revolutionary New York subculture, many Americans were scared of it -- they were worried it was going to ruin the young generation.
 I was a part of that young generation, and I loved hip hop from the first time I heard "Rapper's Delight."
 I loved going to the record store and buying the latest cassettes from Run-DMC, LL Cool J and Kurtis Blow.

 Of course, much of the older generation that thought I and other hip hop-obsessed kids would end up as criminals or gang members had loved rock n roll when they were younger, and had been told by their elders that that music would ruin their lives.
-But as adults they were scared of this new Black urban sound and style -- so much so that in the early '80s the mere sound of hip hop beats and the sight of a breakdancer in a Kangol hat could make many clutch their pearls and run across the street for safety.
+But as adults they were scared of this new Black urban sound and style -- so much so that in the early '80s the mere hint of a hip hop beat and the sight of a breakdancer in a Kangol hat could make many clutch their pearls and run across the street for safety.

 These days, hip hop is a global phenomenon with none of that fear-inducing potential.
 It is the mainstream: The house band on the Tonight Show with Jimmy Fallon is hip hop group The Roots.
 McDonald's has a new commercial featuring rapper Travis Scott promoting the combo meal that bears his name.
 Kanye West is no stranger to the Oval Office, just as Jay-Z and Pulitzer Prize winner Kendrick Lamar were White House visitors during the prior administration.
 Now that hip hop has become an institution, it makes sense that an institution like Sotheby's is ready to immortalize its early days.